DIY Upholstered Bench with Storage

 So you take your last piece of plywood, and drill holes where you will want a button, I did my pattern like so:

 There is one more row of two holes that are not pictured here they are missing from the very top of the picture there!
 Don’t you like those tire marks on my wood?
-Thanks Dad!
-I used to take all my wood over to my Dad’s house and he would cut it for me, but I left these scraps over there and well, he used them for something but he couldn’t remember what?!!
-Obviously… to drive on!
-Haha!
+Thanks, Dad!
+I used to take all my wood over to my Dad’s house and he would cut it for me or help me cut it, but I left these scraps over there, and well, he used them for something but he couldn’t remember what?!!
+Obviously… to drive on! 😂🤦♀️

-After cutting it as good as I could, I used spray adhesive to affix all the pieces of foam together and then to the board!
+After cutting it as well as I could, I used spray adhesive to affix all the pieces of foam together and then to the board!
 Which was a completely wasted step because it didn’t work!
 Haha!
-So, I say, save yourself the time, energy, and money, and skip this step!
+So, I say, save yourself time, energy, and money, and skip this step!

 Ooh!
 We are now at the upholstery part for the top!!
 Watch out, here we come!!
-First thing I did was go ahead and make my buttons…well I did this very first because I was scared, so I tried to put the actual tufting part off as long as I could!
+The first thing I did was go ahead and make my buttons…well, I did this very first because I was scared, so I tried to put the actual tufting part off as long as I could!
 Is that just me?
 Does anyone else do that when you are scared you are going to mess something up?!

 The button making is rather simple, and the package gives decent instructions, I didn’t take any pictures of this step, and trying to just type out what you do was not making much sense, so just try to follow the instructions on the package and feel free to ask any questions if you have one!